FA Cup semi-finals: Format

 In the past, there would be a replay if a semi-final match was drawn.
 If the replay was also drawn, there would be a second replay.
 In theory, an unlimited number of games could be played to obtain a winner.
 For example, in 1980 it took four games to decide the tie between Arsenal and Liverpool.
 This was the most games needed to settle an FA Cup semi-final, although there were several occasions when three games were played.
-Prior to the 1992 semi-finals, the only semi-final played under different rules to this was the rearranged 1989 semi-final between Liverpool and Nottingham Forest, for which it had been declared in advance that the game would be decided by extra time and penalties if necessary due to the Hillsborough Stadium disaster.

 Queen's Park chose not to contest the 1871–72 replay match with Wanderers.